|2012 Premiership Title|

 Cowan played centre half for Manchester City for 11 seasons, captaining the team in the early to mid-1930s.
 He is the only player to have represented Manchester City in three FA Cup finals, as a runner-up in 1926 and 1933, and as a winner in 1934.
 Internationally, he gained three England caps between 1926 and 1931

 CB/DM: Mike Doyle (England)

-Doyle made a total of 570 appearances for Man City scoring 41 goals before joining Alan Durban's Stoke City for a fee of £50,000 in June 1978.
-He slotted into the Stoke defence with ease and was played in 46 matches in 1978–79 as Stoke gained promotion to the First Division and was part of the defence which kept 21 clean sheets.
-Following the departure of Durban to Sunderland Doyle was not wanted by new manager Richie Barker and left for Bolton Wanderers in January 1982.
+Doyle made a total of 570 appearances for Man City scoring 41 goals before joining Alan Durban's Stoke City in 1978.
+Stoke gained promotion to the First Division with him being a part of the defence.
+He left for Bolton Wanderers in January 1982.
 He spent a season and a half at Burnden Park and ended his career with a season at Rochdale.